ibm-cloud-docs/account/bp_account.md

 After you set up and organize resource groups in your account, you can take advantage of a couple of strategies to streamline the access management process:

+Access groups
-* Access groups: You can minimally manage the number of assigned policies by giving the same access to all identities in an access group instead of assigning the same access multiple times per individual user or service ID.
+:   You can minimally manage the number of assigned policies by giving the same access to all identities in an access group instead of assigning the same access multiple times per individual user or service ID.
 Users must be invited to your account before you can add them to an access group.

+Trusted profiles
-* Trusted profiles: If your organization has an enterprise directory, trusted profiles can reduce the time and effort to manage access.
-It also simplifies the login process to your {{site.data.keyword.cloud_notm}} account for users in your enterprise.
+:   If your organization has an enterprise directory, trusted profiles can reduce the time and effort to manage access.
+It also simplifies the login process to your {{site.data.keyword.cloud_notm}} account for federated users in your enterprise.
 You can automatically grant federated users or compute resources access to your account by creating trusted profiles.
 For federated users, add conditions based on SAML attributes to define which federated users can apply a profile.
 For compute resources, specify specific resources, or add conditions based on resource attributes to define which compute resources can apply a profile.
 For both entity types, the level of access that is granted is determined by the access policies that are specified within each trusted profile.
-However, trusted profiles don't require users to be invited to an account, and only users that are federated by an external identity provider (IdP) can apply a trusted profile.
+However, trusted profiles don't require federated users to be invited to an account, and only users that are federated by an external identity provider (IdP) can apply a trusted profile.

 When you're a member of multiple access groups, all policies apply at once when you access an account.
 As a federated user, you might have the option to apply different trusted profiles, but you select just one profile to apply when you log in.
 For example, if you want to complete developer-related tasks, select the `Developer` profile when logging in.
 If you want to complete an administrator-related task, you select the`Admin` profile that has privileged permissions.
 This way, you reduce the risk of taking privileged actions by mistake.
 {: tip}